 The yacht for your Galapagos eco dive liveaboard provides a unique and unforgettable experience, with the best service and diving that you could hope for.
 The boat has nine cabins with private bathrooms, air conditioning, electricity, and all that you may need to make your stay comfortable.
 Three meals a day are included, as well as ‘pre-breakfast’ and snacks between dives.

 Seasonal Notes: Every year, only a few shark conservation dive departures are offered.
-These align with the best shark diving season and the best months to dive in the islands of Galapagos and Cocos (July – October).
-See all available departure dates under “Covid Precautions” (listed there so you can travel safely at a date that suits you).
+These align with the best shark diving season and the best months to dive in the islands of the Galapagos (July – October).